 Patrick T. Reardon is a Chicagoan, born and bred.
-He has been writing about the city, its region, its planning issues and literary scene, mainly in the Chicago Tribune, for nearly 40 years.
+In news stories, in-depth investigations, analyses, essays and books, he has been writing about the city, its region, its planning issues and literary scene for more than 40 years.
+For much of that time, he was a reporter at the Chicago Tribune.

-He has also written extensively about his Catholic faith in four books as well as in articles and essays in a variety of newspapers and magazines.
+He has also written extensively about his Catholic faith in articles and essays in a variety of newspapers and magazines, as well as in several books.

 He was the primary reporter and team leader on a wide variety of in-depth multi-part series on such subjects as the urban underclass, public housing, Chicago’s public school system, the middle-class migration out of the city, the rebirth of the Chicago River, the inner workings of a ward boss’s organization, the social and cultural shifts behind the disappearance of the city’s taverns, the surprising importance of alleys in the life of the city, and the emotional, cultural and historical factors behind suburban sprawl.